-- Know the Milk Options – Plant-based milk alternatives are going to have fewer calories than their dairy counterparts.
+- Know the Milk Options – Plant-based milk alternatives will have fewer calories than their dairy counterparts.
 Almond, soy, coconut, and oat milk are a few great options that you may substitute at Starbucks.
 Some are also Weight Watchers-friendly!
-Almondmik is the healthiest milk alternative.
+Almond milk is the healthiest milk alternative.
 Soy milk includes sweetener and flavoring so be mindful of that.
 Most drinks are made with 2% milk unless you specify.
-You could always opt for non-fat milk or skim milk if you prefer cow’s milk.
+You could always opt for nonfat milk or skim milk if you prefer cow’s milk.

 - Flavor Options – Most drinks can be customized with your choice of flavored syrups.
 The choices are vanilla, cinnamon dolce, hazelnut, toffee nut, caramel, honey blend, pineapple ginger, peppermint, liquid cane sugar, raspberry, chai, mocha, white mocha, brown sugar, Irish cream, dark caramel, and classic syrup.
 Many drink orders come with a standard 4 pumps.
 If you ask for 3 pumps instead, you’ll save 20 calories.
 Or ask for